The test code displays the state of each IR detector: 1 = no infrared reflection detected, 0 = yes, infrared reflected from an object is detected.

 Your Turn - Test for IR Interference

 If you have an infrared remote, you can further modify your IR detection code so that it sounds an alarm if it detects IR interference from the environment.
 This is a useful test to find out if nearby fluorescent lights or other devices are sending out signals that could affect your robot's behavior.
-The key is to not emit any infrared with the IR LEDs.
+The key is not to emit any infrared with the IR LEDs.
 If the receivers still send a low signal, there must be IR interference coming from another source.

 If interference is detected, make the piezospeaker get your attention with a series of six 50 ms, 4 kHz chirps separated by six 50 ms pauses.
 You can use a TV remote to test this.